apalmer0/TodoList/README.md

 -   run migrations (`rake db:migrate`)
 -   populate database with 'seeds' - these are just resources I've hardcoded into the app so you've got something to work with (`rake db:seed`)
 -   run the rails server (`rails server`)
--   run the rails console (`rails console`) - this will let you work with the database more or less directly, rather than having to go through the app.
+-   In a separate tab in your terminal, run the rails console (`rails console`) - this will let you work with the database more or less directly, rather than having to go through the app.

 ## Basic git workflow